Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Results for State-of-the-Art LLMs

 \subsection{Evaluation Format}

-We evaluate models in one of two formats (Figure~\ref{fig:example}): completion or prompted.
-All examples in Global PIQA are amenable to either format.
-Both versions are implemented in the LM Evaluation Harness \citep{eval-harness}.
+We evaluate models in one of two formats: cloze or generation (Figure~\ref{fig:example}).
+All examples in Global PIQA are amenable to either format, and both formats are implemented in the LM Evaluation Harness (\citealp{eval-harness}; \S\ref{app:evaluation-details}).
+For most use cases, we recommend the generation format, as the cloze format can be difficult without few-shot prompting for pretrained-only models \citep{brown-etal-2020-language}.

-\textbf{Completion evaluation}: For models that are not tuned to follow instructions (i.e. pretrained-only or ``base'' models), we compute the log-probability from the LLM for each candidate solution given the prompt, normalized by the length of each solution in bytes: $\textrm{log}(P(\textit{solution } | \textit{ prompt})) / \textrm{ len}(\textit{solution})$.
-If the correct solution has a higher normalized probability than the incorrect solution, then we mark the model correct for that example.
+\textbf{Cloze-style evaluation}: For models that are not tuned to follow instructions (i.e. pretrained-only or ``base'' models), we compute the log-probability from the LLM for each candidate solution given the prompt, normalized by the length of each solution in bytes: $\textrm{log}(P(\textit{solution } | \textit{ prompt})) / \textrm{ len}(\textit{solution})$.
+If the correct solution has a higher normalized probability than the incorrect solution(s), then we mark the model correct for that example.

-\textbf{Prompted evaluation}: For models that are tuned to follow instructions (e.g. the vast majority of proprietary models, and instruction-tuned and RL-tuned open models), we prompt the LLM with the prompt template in Figure~\ref{fig:example}.
-We sample up to 2048 tokens, and score the responses using string matching.
+\textbf{Generation-style evaluation}: For models that are tuned to follow instructions (e.g. the vast majority of proprietary models, and instruction-tuned and RL-tuned open models), we prompt the LLM with the prompt template in Figure~\ref{fig:example}.
+For the parallel split, we modify the prompt template slightly (\S\ref{app:evaluation-details}), to accommodate the four-choice question-answer task format.
+We sample up to 2048 tokens, then score the responses using string matching.
 Evaluation method details are in \S\ref{app:evaluation-details}.

-For smaller models (e.g. up through 2--4B parameters), we find that base models evaluated with the completion format perform better than instruction-tuned (IT) models evaluated with the prompted format.
-This is consistent with the claim that instruction-following imposes auxiliary task demands that may obscure capabilities in smaller models \citep{hu2024auxiliary}.
-In the main text here, we focus on results for models with 7B+ parameters, and thus all results in this section use the prompted evaluation format.
-In \S\ref{app:by_region}, we report results for models using the completion format.
-For all results, we report accuracy, where chance accuracy is 50\%.
+In the main text here, we report generation-style evaluation results unless otherwise noted.